mrazjava/booklink-frontend-vue/README.md

 ```
 Docker will pull the latest candidate release image from github and run it on your machine.
 Backend will be available on port `8080`.

-To try the latest stable (staging) tell docker-compose to run off a staging configuration:
+Candidate release image should be solid, well tested, and the same as what runs in the AWS cloud.
+However, it may not have the latest features.
+To try the latest stable version, tell docker-compose to run off a staging configuration:
 ```
 docker-compose -f docker-compose-develop.yml up
 ```